- Tips & Inspiration

 Fit/Sizing: While all our gloves are unisex, this one is custom made to fit the slightly narrower hands of a woman.
 We’ve added extra insulation for comfort and fitted the glove to be tight fitting to reduce bulk and increase camera dexterity.
 This glove features our signature FlipTech finger caps with magnets to ensure you can quickly access your dials and touchscreens.
-The W’s Nordic comes in XS - S - M - L
+The W’s Nordic comes in XS - S - M - L.

-Fit/Sizing: Like all of our gloves, this glove is designed to fit close to the hand to maximize camera usability, however, it can still fit a merino liner underneath for added warmth.
-This glove features our FlipTech caps and magnets of the index fingers and thumbs to allow easy camera access.
-The Markof Pro comes in sizes XS - S - M - L - XL - XXL
+Sizing/Fit: The Urbex is a unisex glove and is designed to fit close to the hand to maximize camera usability, however, it can still fit a merino liner underneath for added warmth.
+If adding a merino liner, we suggest choosing the same size liner as the glove.
+The Markof Pro comes in sizes XS - S - M - L - XL

 Power Stretch Pro Liner: Durable and warm liner made from Blue Sign Certified materials.
 Great for light winter or as a base layer so you can add some extra warmth and gets that versatility.
 Touch screen compatible.

 There you have it: our thorough recommendations for the best gloves for winter photography.
 Hopefully, this quick guide helped clear up a few questions but like always, if you have any further questions or want any additional information, leave us a comment or send us an email.